fillip1984/hub/README.md

 # hub

-This will be the landing page for my aws hosted site.
-From here, I'll link out to other applications I use.
+This is a landing page for my aws hosted site.
+From here, I'll link out to other applications I build and use.

 ## What is it